Updated March 4, 2023

 Part 2 – WinForms Interview Questions (Advanced)

 Q6.
-How Context Menu can be developed in Windows Forms?
+How can the Context Menu be developed in Windows Forms?

 The ContextMenuStrip control provides the functionality to develop the context form which exists in the Microsoft .NET framework.
 This can be developed using C# (C Sharp) programming language.
-The Context Menu can also be called as Pop Menu in Windows Forms.
-While creating a context menu, the ContextMenuStrip control in the toolbox can be simply dragged and dropped onto the form in the Visual Studio Development Environment.
+The Context Menu can also be called Pop Menu in Windows Forms.
+While creating a context menu, the ContextMenuStrip control in the toolbox can be simply dragged and dropped onto the Visual Studio Development Environment form.
 The ContextMenuStrip control can be set up with the different properties and configured as per the functionality requirement.

 Q7.
-What are the different data types those can be used in Windows Forms?
+What are the different data types that can be used in Windows Forms?

-The different data types those can be used depends on the programming language and it is typically based on C# programming language which is as below:
+The different data types that can be used depends on the programming language, and it is typically based on C# programming language, which is as below: